 “To do this, we need to understand the wider value delivered by the assets and our management activities.
 Over the last two years, we’ve worked with our own team and other experts to analyse that wider value – and to make our conclusions available in a form that is easy to understand and widely accessible.

 “I’m really pleased that we can now publish the profiles - and I hope that they will prove useful to all audiences, from those who already work closely with some of the assets, to those who are simply curious about how we manage these resources to Scotland’s benefit.”

-The Asset Profiles are available from today, on our Publications page and on the relevant asset pages, and will be updated each year.
+The Asset Profiles are available from today, on our Documents page and on the relevant asset pages, and will be updated each year.
 A further profile, covering a range of our other built assets, is currently in development.